 Amwell is a Boston-based company that hasn’t performed that well as a stock since its IPO in 2020.
 They offer 24-hour doctor availability and sell their Telehealth platform as a recurring subscription service.
 Despite its low-key profile on Wall Street, Amwell has an A-list group of partners with some of the biggest names in tech.

-These including Apple, Cisco, Phillips, Google, and the Cleveland Clinic.
-With a market cap of only $3 billion USD, the room for rapid growth is there.
-Thus far Amwell hasn’t executed as a publicly traded company.
+These include Apple, Cisco, Phillips, Google, and the Cleveland Clinic.
+With a market cap of only USD 3 billion, there is room for rapid growth.
+Thus far, Amwell hasn’t been executed as a publicly traded company.

 This stock is even newer to the public markets than Amwell.
 Doximity debuted in late June.
 They surged over 100% on their first day of trading.
 Doximity is almost like a social network system for physicians around the country.
 As a result, they’re also getting into the Telehealth game.

 They boast that 83% of doctors have a better connection experience with Doximity.
 The company is an interesting one to follow moving forward.
-And the added benefit of having all of the doctors connected on one network is something that could change the medical system forever!
+And the added benefit of having all the doctors connected on one network could change the medical system forever!

 Telehealth Stocks to Watch

-Apple (NASDAQ: $AAPL): Don’t look now but Apple is quickly trying to morph into a healthcare company as well!
+Apple (NASDAQ: $AAPL): Don’t look now, but Apple is quickly trying to morph into a healthcare company!
 The Apple Watch is one of the best smart wearables to have if you’re concerned about your vital stats.
 Stats that include personal fitness, heart health, and nutritional information.
 The Apple Watch is most likely just the start.
 But what if the company utilized its vast iPhone network for Telehealth instead?

-Peloton (NASDAQ: $PTON): This one is definitely more of a longshot, but hey, Peloton just got into the wearables market in June of this year.
-And most of its machines have a giant screen attached to them that could eventually serve the purpose of some sort of Telehealth calls or interviews.
+Peloton (NASDAQ: $PTON): This one is more of a longshot, but hey, Peloton just got into the wearables market in June of this year.
+And most of its machines have a giant screen attached to them that could eventually serve the purpose of Telehealth calls or interviews.
 Peloton has a vast network of machines and subscribers.
-They could utilize all of this personal health and fitness data are accumulating to provide private Telehealth calls directly on the fitness machine.
+They could utilize all of this personal health and fitness data accumulating to provide private Telehealth calls directly on the fitness machine.

 Telehealth stocks are here to stay.
-With companies like Apple and Amazon decided to join the telemedicine stocks game, there’s no doubt of that.
+With companies like Apple and Amazon deciding to join the telemedicine stocks game, there’s no doubt of that.
 As a result, keep an eye on the stocks mentioned above.
-Add them to your watch lists and when you find a good setup, trade them.
+Add them to your watch lists, and trade them when you find a good setup.